2019 White Coat Commissioning Ceremony held at Connect Church in Algiers

 In a symbolic and moving "blessing of the hands" ceremony on Feb.
 17, the University of Holy Cross (UHC) commissioned 63 sophomore nursing students to embark on their clinical education.

 The blessing of the hands is an annual ceremony at UHC which commemorates student progress as they begin their work with patients.
 It also recognizes the spiritual dimension of nursing practice, a foundation of UHC's nursing program.
-Campus minister Fr.
-John Lydon, OP, anointed the hands of each student with oil, used as a base for medicine in ancient times, and requests the divine blessing that each student's hands be used as instruments of healing.
+Campus Minister, Angela Ruiz, LCSW, anointed the hands of each student with oil, used as a base for medicine in ancient times, and requests the divine blessing that each student's hands be used as instruments of healing. "

-More than 900 nursing graduates of UHC practice in the metro New Orleans area.
-UHC offers a bachelor's degree in nursing.
+More than 1000 nursing graduates of UHC practice in the metro New Orleans area.
+UHC offers a Bachelor of Science in Nursing.
 The nursing program distinguishes itself with high rates of passing the national licensure examination.